WHAT IS ROTARY? Rotary is an organization of business

 its history, Rotary International has collaborated with many civic and humanitarian organizations as well as government agencies

 in its efforts to improve the human condition.
 An excellent example of

-example of what these partnerships can accomplish can be found in Rotary's PolioPlus program.
+what these partnerships can accomplish can be found in Rotary's PolioPlus program.
 Launched in 1985 in concert with the World Health Organization,

 the US Centers for Disease Control (CDC), and UNICEF, Rotary's goal is to immunize every child in the world against polio.
 Rotary brought

 to the effort millions of volunteers to assist in vaccine delivery social mobilization, and logistical help at the local,

-TEST" COME FROM?
-From the earliest days of
+DID "THE FOUR WAY TEST" COME FROM?
+From the earliest days

-the organization, Rotarians were concerned with promoting high ethical standards in their professional lives.
+of the organization, Rotarians were concerned with promoting high ethical standards in their professional lives.
 One of the

 is The 4-Way Test, which was created in 1932 by Rotarian Herbert J. Taylor (who later served as RI president) when he was asked to take charge of a company that

 was facing bankruptcy.
 This 24-word code of ethics for employees to follow in their business and professional lives became the guide for sales,

 production, advertising, and all relations with dealers and customers, and

 the survival of the company is credited to this simple philosophy